Safikureshi/Intent_tree_generation/README.md

 The intent tree update still in progress...little glitch is there.
-It will done within this week.
-The description of each function in the Intent Tree Builder Module:

 1. load_questions(file_path)